Aki was born in the Auckland suburb of Otahuhu. He was a student at Manurewa High School in the city, where he played for the school's rugby team.

 He returned in time for the start of the Pro 14 season and featured in all 6 of Connacht's opening fixtures.

-Aki qualifies for Ireland having completed the required three years of residency for his adopted country after joining club side Connacht from the Chiefs in 2014.
+Aki qualified for Ireland having completed the required three years of residency for his adopted country after joining club side Connacht from the Chiefs in 2014.

 |2014 - present|